VainF/Diff-Pruning/README.md

 </div>

 ## Update
 Check our latest work [DeepCache](https://horseee.github.io/Diffusion_DeepCache/), a **training-free and almost loessless** method for diffusion model acceleration.
+It can be viewed as a special pruning technique that executes only the shallow layer during inference and skips all other ones.

 ## Introduction